An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: Literature review

 {\bf $(Q, S, T)$ policy.} This continuous-review policy was proposed by \cite{ozkayaetal2006}.
 Decision makers raise the inventory position of each item $i$ to its order-up-to-position $S_i$ whenever a total of $Q$ demands accumulated or $T$ time units have elapsed, whichever occurs first.
 This policy is a hybrid of the continuous review $(Q, S)$ policy, proposed by \cite{renbergandPlanche1967}, and the periodic review $(R, T)$ policy, proposed by \cite{atkinsandIyogun1988}.
 Thus, it features benefits of two separate policies.
 The comprehensive numerical study indicates that the proposed policy dominates the $P(s, S)$ policy, $(Q, s)$ policy, $Q(s, S)$ policy, and $(s, c, S)$ policy in $100$ of $139$ instances.

-{\bf $(R, S)$ policy.} This policy is proposed by \cite{bt1988} for controlling single-item inventory system.
-The policy requires decision makers to place an order at each replenish period to increase the inventory position to the order-up-to-position $S$.
-This policy has been widely studied in stream of single-item lot-sizing problems. \citep{tarimandkingsman2004, tarimandkingsman2006} formulated a mixed integer programming (MIP) model for computing optimal $(R, S)$ policy parameters. \cite{tarimetal2011} relaxed the MIP model, and solved it as a shortest path problem which does not require the use of any MIP or Constraint Programming (CP) commercial solver.
-In addition, \cite{ozenetal2012} showed a DP-based algorithm for solving small-size problems, and an approximation heuristic and a relaxation heuristic for tackling larger-size problems; \cite{tuncetal2014} suggested a deterministic equivalent MIP model.
-Recently, \cite{rossietal2015} generalised the discussions above and developed a unified MILP model for approximating $(R, S)$ polices by adopting the piecewise linear approximation technique in \cite{rossietal2014}.
-Although various efficient modelling methods for computing $(R, S)$ policy parameters were proposed, they generally control the single-item inventory system.
-The main purpose of this work is to apply the $(R, S)$ policy for the multi-item inventory system.
-In the context of the JRP, a periodic-review $(R, S)$ policy is adopted for each item.
+{\bf $(R, S)$ policy} was proposed by \cite{bt1988} for controlling single-item inventory systems.
+This policy requires decision makers to place an order at each replenishment period to increase the inventory position to the order-up-to-position $S$.
+It is an appealing policy since it eases the coordination between supply chain players \citep{kilicandtarim2011}, and facilitates managing joint replenishment \citep{silveretal1998}. \citep{tarimandkingsman2004, tarimandkingsman2006} formulated a mixed integer programming (MIP) model for computing optimal $(R, S)$ policy parameters. \cite{tarimetal2011} relaxed the MIP model, and solved it as a shortest path problem which does not require the use of a mathematical programming solver.
+In addition, \cite{ozenetal2012} introduced a DP-based algorithm for solving small-size problems, and an approximation heuristic and a relaxation heuristic for tackling larger-size problems. \cite{rossietal2015} generalised the discussions above and developed a unified MILP model for approximating the $(R, S)$ policy by adopting the piecewise linear approximation technique in \cite{rossietal2014}.
+Recently, \cite{tuncetal2018} presented an extended MIP model that blends heuristic methods originally introduced by \cite{tuncetal2014} and \cite{rossietal2015}.
+As a result, this formulation features the computational efficiency of \cite{tuncetal2014} and the modelling variety of \cite{rossietal2015}.
+Although various efficient modelling methods for computing $(R, S)$ policy parameters have been proposed, all existing works focus on a single-item inventory system.